Tprice-90/T_Price_WEB601Assignments_GamingFranchises/README.md

 Fourth Assignment:  Created Hover-Affect directive that would highlight the first item of each content
                     card based on type, directive also underlines item Type when hovered over.
 Applied a default image related to theme if no image is set.

+Fifth Assignment:   Added input functionality to add items to the list and display them.
+CreatContent
+                    component contains addGame method which includes a Promise.
+If Promise succeeds, properties are sent to content-list component and form is cleared.
+If Promise fails (ID,Title,Description,Creator required), error message is displayed under submit button.
+Once Promise succeeds after failing, error message is removed.